-When does Modi remember his caste?
+'When does Modi remember his caste?'

-Jalna, Ap 20: Bahujan Vanchit Aghadi leader Prakash Ambedkar slammed Prime Minister Narendra Modi Friday for talking about his caste.
+Jalna, Ap 20: Bahujan Vanchit Aghadi (BVA) leader Prakash Ambedkar slammed Prime Minister Narendra Modi on Friday for talking about his caste.

 Ambedkar was speaking at a campaign rally for Sharad Wankhede, Vanchit Aghadi candidate from Jalna, here.